davidmerfield/Blot/app/clients/git/readme.txt

 To do
 -----
+* what happens if user changes their handle? will pushing break?
+  - i want them to be able to keep using their old one *until* someone else claims it, then I want 401 unauthorized, please reauthenticate with new username... but the remote path will be wrong?

 * tidy up console.log and debugging
 * consolidate reference to location of bareRepoDirectory in tests and code so we can move this in future painlessly: basically look for '/data'
 * Rate limit authentication route